Table of Contents

 - Micrometastases contain very few cells and can only be seen in a tissue sample under a microscope.

-- Macrometastases are large enough to be seen with an imaging test such as CT scan or MRI.
+- Macrometastases are large enough to be seen with an imaging test such as a CT scan or MRI.

 What causes cancer?